iGovPhil/gwt-static/README.md

-Static Government Web Template 2.0
+Static Government Web Template P2

 Notes:
 * no notes yet

 ###### Future updates:
-- no future updates yet
+- Foundation 6
+- New PST Widget
+- Sticky Menu

 Known Bugs:
 - No known bugs yet

 ###### CHANGE LOGS
+**2016-03-04**
+- Added PST and Transparency Seal
+- Rebranding to GWT-static P2

 **2015-05-13**
 - New version of the static template